ExpressionEngine/ExpressionEngine-User-Guide/docs/development/models/category-group-settings.md

 ### `Site`

-The MSM Site which the Category Group belongs to.
+The MSM Site for which the Category Group belongs to.

 ### `Channel`